-If the suspicion of scientific misconduct is confirmed, the ombudsperson applies in writing for (1) the Committee to take action.
-The Committee shall enter into a preliminary procedure, which may be followed by a formal investigation, which shall also be conducted by the Committee.
-If the suspicion is not confirmed, the person providing the information and the person affected by the allegations shall receive notification from the university management of the discontinuation of the preliminary proceedings upon application to the university management.
+1If the suspicion of scientific misconduct is confirmed, the ombudsperson applies in writing for (1) the Committee to take action.
+2The Committee shall enter into a preliminary procedure, which may be followed by a formal investigation, which shall also be conducted by the Committee.
+3If the suspicion is not confirmed, the person providing the information and the person affected by the allegations shall receive notification from the university management of the discontinuation of the preliminary proceedings upon application to the university management.

-- (2) The Committee shall immediately give the person affected by the suspicion of scientific misconduct the opportunity to comment.
-As a rule, the period for commenting shall be two weeks; it may be extended.
-The name of a possible whistleblower shall not be disclosed to the person concerned at this stage without his or her consent. - After receipt of the statement of the person concerned or after expiry of the time limit, the (3) Committee shall, if possible within three weeks, take a decision on whether the preliminary proceedings are to be terminated - with notification of the reasons to the person concerned because the suspicion has not been sufficiently confirmed or an alleged scientific misconduct has been fully clarified, or whether a transfer to the formal investigation procedure shall take place.
+- (2) 1The Committee shall immediately give the person affected by the suspicion of scientific misconduct the opportunity to comment.
+2Such a statement must generally be submitted within two weeks; this deadline can be extended.
+3The name of a possible whistleblower shall not be disclosed to the person concerned at this stage without his or her consent. - (3) After receipt of the statement of the person concerned or after expiry of the time limit, the Committee shall, if possible within three weeks, take a decision on whether the preliminary proceedings are to be terminated - with notification of the reasons to the person concerned because the suspicion has not been sufficiently confirmed or an alleged scientific misconduct has been fully clarified, or whether a transfer to the formal investigation procedure shall take place.